-- Modelling of attraction flow to find a solution to increase passage efficiency for spawning migrating salmon and seatrout in the old river channel downstream the Stornorrfors hydro power station in the Ume River (2020). - Up- and downstream migration- In the river Dalälven we are investigating what environmental flows that are needed to preserve and restore important aquatic and terrestrial environments along the river.
+- Modelling of attraction flow to find a solution to increase passage efficiency for spawning migrating salmon and seatrout in the old river channel downstream the Stornorrfors hydropower station in the Ume River (2020).
+Here we presented five different solutions to increase the attraction to the old river channel.
+These solutions will be further assessed using computer simulations of fish movement under different flow scenarios using available telemetry data. - Up- and downstream migration- In the river Dalälven we are investigating what environmental flows that are needed to preserve and restore important aquatic and terrestrial environments along the river.
 We are also investigating how we best facilitate safe fish passage for up- and downstream migrating fish species in the river.
-This is done in to make sure that our powerplants reach the standards of the new environmental requirements for the river (2021). - Attraction flow- At R&D, we recently launched an attraction flow raft in the river Dalälven outside our laboratory in Älvkarleby.
-The purpose was to evaluate the flow created by the pumps.
-During spring 2021, the raft will be launched again, timed with the upstream migration of salmon and trout.
-The aim is to investigate how well we can attract fish into a side reach and away from the turbine outlets.
-By studying behavioural changes due to the attraction flow, we hope to gain knew knowledge on how to best position and dimension attraction flows in order to guide fish past hydropower plants. - Net as guidance barrier- During spring 2021, R&D will assess a net as a guidance barrier for fish.
-The net will be 200 meters long and 2,5 meters deep.
-During the experiments we will follow salmon smolts with high resolution 3Dtelemetry to study how well they are being guided to follow the net during their downstream migration towards the sea.
-Nets as a guiding structure has many advantages compared to conventional trash racks both in terms of cost and weight, and a successful result would give us a new tool for fish guidance at our hydropower plants. - "Dancing" rods- Another alternative as a guidance barrier that we are looking into is floating rods.
+This is done in to make sure that our powerplants reach the standards of the new environmental requirements for the river (2021-2023). - Guiding fish using pumps At R&D, we recently launched an attraction flow raft in the river Dalälven outside our laboratory in Älvkarleby.
+The purpose was to evaluate the flow created by the pumps and how this could be used to guide migrating fish.
+This has led to a Vattenfall R&D initiated project, that is run by SLU, in cooperation with Fortum and Jämtkraft, to investigate the possibility guide post spawning salmonids using water jets.
+During the fall of 2022 the attraction flow raft will be deployed in Jämtkrafts facility in Dammån where it will be used to guide post spawning trout away from the turbine inlet to safely guide them downstream.
+At the same time VRD is constructing a stand for a larger pump that will be deployed at Fortum's hydropower plant Edsforsen in Klarälven with the same purpose of guiding post spawners.
+In connection to these two studies, we will perform experiments in Laxeleratorn where we will evaluate water jets as a way to guide fish during downstream passage. - Net as guidance barrier- During spring 2022, Vattenfall R&D will assess a net as a guidance barrier for fish.
+During the experiments we will follow salmon smolts with high resolution 3D-telemetry to study how well they are being guided to follow the net during their downstream migration towards the sea.
+Nets as a guiding structure has many advantages compared to conventional trash racks both in terms of cost and weight, and a successful result would give us a new tool for fish guidance at our hydropower plants.
+In 2021 a control experiment was conducted to see where the fish were swimming and to determine the best position of a net barrier - "Dancing" rods- Another alternative as a guidance barrier that we are looking into is floating rods.
 Floating/swimming rods have a strong floating force and when attached vertically from the bottom in streaming water they move in an irregular and potentially, for fish, deterrent way.
 The anticipation is that fish don't want to swim through the dancing rods but instead make their way along the barrier, to find the safe way down the river.
+The preliminary results show a good guidance efficiency, and the method will be further developed.